ZJTAN97/job_poc-form-component/README.md

 # 8. Queries & Clarifications

+Domain Questions

 - CORS Origin error
 - For POST request, `CareerHistoryDto` if the field is not mentioned in the `@ValidReference` what does it mean?
+- Is it for Object type (certs, appointment) the references are stored within?

+Spring Boot / Java / Lombok Questions

+- What is SuperBuilder, is it used when you extend a class, then normally its just builder